archiewald/blog/_posts/2018-11-12-first-hackathon.md

 ## The Project 💡

-After going through all the data already uploaded on the portal we decided the main problem is the quality of the data there.
-There are multiple data formats, mostly excel files, and these are variously formatted as well.
+After going through all the resources already uploaded on the portal, we decided the main problem is the quality of the data there.
+There are multiple formats, mostly excel files, and the particular sheets are variously formatted as well.

-We decided to create a tool which helps providers to upload data which then is convertible to more machine-friendly formats like CSV or JSON.
+We decided to create a tool which helps providers to upload data, which then is converted to more machine-friendly formats like CSV or JSON.
 Shortly, the process goes as below:

 1. Choose the type of data you want to upload.
 Categories, value types, is it a time domain dat etc.
 1. The app creates excel template available to download.
 1. Fill the template with data, upload.
 1. The app validates provided data.
-1. If ok, JSON and csv is generated from data, available to be downloaded and easy to read by machine.
+1. If ok, JSON and CSV are generated from data, available to be downloaded and easy to read by machine.

 Lot of stuff going on...
 But we managed to provide a beautiful [interactive mocks](https://xd.adobe.com/view/c37a07e8-b84a-4309-5964-fc9753b30264-b54b/?fullscreen) (big kudos for Kasia ️❤️) and create a simple demo app which processed exemplary data set.
 Nice job!
 (You can access mocks providing password: `Monster1` )